Introduction

 Withdrawal from Courses or Programs

-Please refer to Columbia College’s Course Drop/Program Withdrawal Policy (ADM-P189).
+Please refer to Columbia College’s Course Drop/Program Withdrawal Policy.
 This is also available from the main office.

 Readmission to Columbia College